Common concerns for breastfeeding

 Breastfeeding is well worth the practice and patience for your baby’s nutrition.
-While the experience does come with its share of concerns, MyGerber is here for you every step of the way.
-Here are some common concerns that breastfeeding moms have, and breastfeeding solutions
+While the experience does come with its share of concerns, we're here for you every step of the way.

 One of the most common breastfeeding concerns is having sore nipples.
 During early postpartum, breastfeeding moms often experience a slight discomfort for the initial suckling that resolves within a minute of feeding.
 In some cases, your nipple may be red and painful during most of or the entire feeding.

 - Tight latch because of bottle and/or pacifier use.